xlucn/cpass/Readme.md

 `h`, `j`, `k`, `l`, `g`, `G`, `ctrl+d`, `ctrl+u`, `ctrl+f`, `ctrl+b`, `ctrl+n`, `ctrl+p`

 For `pass` related operations:
+- `a` or 'i' will add a new password in current directory
 - `e` edit current password
 - `z` toggle preview

 To-do ones

 - `d` will delete current password file or directory after user confirms
-- `a` will add a new password in current directory
 - `A` will generate a new password in current directory
 - `/` will start a search
 - `D`, `Y`, `P` remove, copy and paste item